weetmuts/beak/README.md

 Archive, your Home directory etc.  If you use S3 you can have separate passwords for the remote storage locations to create safety barriers.

-You can have different _keep rules_ for all _backup directories_.
-Your local backup
-can be kept at a minimum and if you are using btrfs it can use snapshots.
+You can have different _keep_ configurations for all _backup_ locations.
+Your local backup can be kept at a minimum and if you are using btrfs it can use snapshots.

 You can move your work between computers using beak.
 A typical use case for me is: